 Key principles - prior to activity

-Each club must only return to sport when they have the appropriate measures in place as developed by the NGB in accordance with the Welsh Government guidance - Sport, recreation and leisure: guidance for a phased return.
+Each club must only return to sport when they have the appropriate measures in place as developed by the NGB in accordance with this Welsh Government guidance.

 All recreational clubs must develop a COVID-19 plan and risk assessment prior to activity.
 Preparation should include those in charge of the session taking part in specific training, as necessary, and participants being asked to consider if their underlying health, may caution against participation.
 Please refer to the relevant section of the ‘Guidance for sports, clubs and facilities’ for more information to help you prepare.

 All reasonable measures must be taken to ensure physical distancing is maintained at all times on regulated premises whilst people are gathered for organised activities.

 Test, Trace, Protect